 Your Payment - The amount in each column represents the total loan amount you would have to pay monthly.
 You can see right away, if filing jointly or separately has a impact on your monthly payment.
 This accounts for the plan type we recommend.
 REPAYE will always count your student loan as a joint payment.
 There are other factors we help analyze.

 Spouse's Payment - If your spouse has no student loans, it will read $0.
 If your spouse has student loans, this row will break down their annual student loan payment based on the tax filing status as well.

-If you file jointly, then both of your incomes will be combined and the total each of you owe is based on the percentage of student loan debt you or he has compared to the total.
-This equation is equal to your student loan debt divided by your student debt + his student debt ( your debt/ both of your student debt).
+If you file jointly, then both of your incomes will be combined and the total each of you owes is based on the percentage of student loan debt you or your spouse has compared to the total.
+This equation is equal to your student loan debt divided by your student debt + your spouse's student debt (your debt/ both of your student debt).
 This ratio will determine your payment as compared to your spouse's payment with calculated based on your combined discretionary income.

 Total Repayment - This accounts for the total you and your spouse will pay over the lifetime of your loan, assuming a 3% salary increase, along with any tax bomb, if you are not a public servant.
 The full explanation of tax bomb is in the "My Recommendation" screen break down.

 Annual Payment is the Total Repayment divided by the number of years you are expected to pay.
 This is the cost to you in a 12 month period.

 Annual Tax Penalty is the penalty you incur for filing your taxes separately.
 This is zero if you file jointly and our calculator tells you the filing separately penalty based on the data you gave us.

 Final Analysis - We compare what you'll pay annually in the two columns.
 We take the difference between the two numbers and if the amount is larger than the filing separate penalty listed in the last row, then we recommend you file separately.
 If the penalty is greater than the total savings, then we recommend you file jointly.